roncampbell/NICAR2019/Data analysis in R.md

 ![](https://github.com/roncampbell/NICAR2019/blob/images/Wildfire_fighters.png?raw=true)

 Now let's come to Orange County and dig into one of my favorite things, Census data.
 We'll use a great part of the tidyverse, readr, to open a comma-separated variable (csv) file on your computers.
+Since the Census Bureau habitually provides two rows of column headers, we'll tell R to skip the first line.

-> OC_Residents <- read_csv("ACS_17_5YR_B05001 - tracts.csv")
+> OC_Residents <- read_csv("ACS_17_5YR_B05001 - tracts.csv", skip = 1)

 Now type View(OC_Residents) and you'll see we have a problem - actually a couple of problems.
-First, the column headers appear in the first row; the actual headers are meaningless.
+First, the column headers very strange - huge actually.
 Second and more important, most of the values appear to be strings rather than integers.
 We'll fix all of those right now.
-First step is to find out the dimensions of the file:
+Sometimes we can fix column names with the janitor package and its self-described clean_names function.

+> OC_Residents <- janitor::clean_names(OC_Residents)

+But in this particular case janitor leaves us with awkwardly long names.
+So let's clean them ourselves.
+First step is to learn how many columns there are.

 > dim(OC_Residents)